 Setting Goals: Kids get to talk about what they like.

 You might not understand a word of what they’re into, but they sure love to tell you about it.
 Anyone who has witnessed a kid blow up about their love of Minecraft or Pokemon Go (while you nod your head, completely confused) knows what I’m talking about.

 Setting Goals: It helps parents know what’s going on.

 Maybe they aren’t just “sitting on the computer all day”.
 Maybe they’re actually sitting at that computer working on how they can, “launch SB, finish TDSCP, etc.”

-Yeah, I have no clue what any of that means either—even though he’s explained it—but those things are what my oldest wrote down as his goals for a recent week.
-It makes sense to him, and it’s what he is working furiously on.
+Yeah, I didn’t know what any of that meant either—even though he explained it—but those were things my oldest wrote down as his goals one week.
+It made sense to him, and it was what he worked furiously on.

 That’s all that matters.

-When someone hears guitar strings being plunked on in our basement, they might think my youngest is just messing around.
-As it turns out, he’s actually learning to read tablature to be able to play the electric guitar better.
-He wants to be able to play the songs he’s hearing in games and on the radio, and he’s taking the matter into his own hands.
+I used to hear guitar strings being plunked on in our basement, and thought my youngest was just messing around.
+As it turns out, he was actually learning to read tablature to be able to play the guitar better.
+He wanted to be able to play the songs he heard in games and on the radio, so he took the matter into his own hands.